 |

-Note: if you are using a PPTP Server that does not require a domain
+Note: if you are using a PPTP Server that does not require an

-name, omit the slashes as well as the domain name.
+authentication domain name, omit the slashes as well as the domain

 Note: if the passwords contain any special characters, quote them.